aws-samples/Load-testing-your-workload-running-on-Amazon-EKS-with-Locust/groundwork/install-addon-chart/README.md

-# Install Basic Addon Charts
+# Install basic addon charts

 For load-tesing on eks, we basically need to install these kubernetes addons charts.
 These charts are commonly used in eks clusters, thus we need to do the below installation jobs in both of clusters: